lbehm/wat/README.md

 ###### -ExportPemEncoding `[ASCII|UTF8|UTF32|Unicode|...]`
 ###### -onChallenge `<ScriptBlock>`
 Script to be invoked with challenge token receiving the following parameter:
-    Domain            The domain name you want to verify Token / FQDN      The file name for http-01 or domain name for dns-01 challenges KeyAuthorization  The value you have to place in the file or dns TXT record
+    Domain                         The domain name you want to verify Token / FQDN                   The file name for http-01 or domain name for dns-01 and tls-sni-01 challenges KeyAuthorization / Certificate The value you have to place in the file or dns TXT record or the Certificate for tls-sni-01 challenges
 ###### -onChallengeCleanup `<ScriptBlock>`
 Script to be invoked after completing the challenge receiving the same parameter as -onChallenge with the addition of the response status 'valid' or 'invalid' as 4th parameter
 ###### -InternalAccountIdentifier `<String>`